The Tense and Complex Astrological

 the trans-Saturnian planets—will be in the sign Taurus.
 Then, on 28 May 2000, Jupiter and Saturn begin a new 20-year cycle while forming a confrontive square to Uranus, the planet of revolution and social transformation.(14

-What is decided then, between the Jupiter-Saturn conjunction and the first of a series of exact Neptune-Pluto septiles, will deeply condition future decades.
+What is decided then, between the Jupiter-Saturn conjunction of May 2000 and the first of the new series of exact Neptune-Pluto septiles during December 2001, will deeply condition future decades.
 It will decide how we move through the septile phase, where we will face the action of karma.
 Then we will either accept a more or less peaceful movement toward a global age of harmony and fullness or force Wholeness obstructed to assume a destructive aspect in order to open the way for a creative future.

 by now we might have developed alternative social instrumentalities and power sources, and by now we might have cast-off our antiquated mindsets.